National Student Council Officers | National Student Council State Representatives

 North Reading, MA

-I’m a junior at North Reading High School in North Reading, MA, and I’m vice president of service.
-Entering high school was absolutely terrifying for me.
-I was always the type of person who never felt comfortable stepping out of their little bubble.
-But there was just something about student council that immediately clicked with me, and suddenly I was volunteering every chance I got.
-Without even realizing it, I slowly began stepping out of my bubble.
+Shenaya is a junior at North Reading High School in North Reading, MA.
+Entering high school was terrifying for her.
+She was always the type of person who never felt comfortable stepping out of their little bubble.
+But there was just something about student council that immediately clicked with her, and suddenly she was volunteering every chance she got.
+Without even realizing it, she slowly began stepping out of her bubble.

-From planning my school’s Homecoming to helping raise more than $16,000 for my school’s Polar Plunge, I finally pinpointed what drew me in.
-It wasn’t just the work itself, but it was doing it alongside my peers.
-Being part of a team made me feel like I was valued and part of something so much bigger.
-With each event I worked on, my confidence in myself and my work grew, and I began noticing the sense of community and real change I was creating for others, and not just myself.
-Through my unwavering commitment and dedication, I was honored to win a Massachusetts Association of Student Counicls (MASC) award at my state conference, marking the moment I truly realized just how much I transformed, and the impact I’d made.
+From planning her Homecoming to helping raise more than $16,000 for her school’s Polar Plunge, she finally pinpointed what drew her in.
+It wasn’t just the work itself, it was doing it alongside her peers.
+Being part of a team made her feel like she was valued and part of something bigger.
+With each event she worked on, her confidence in herself and her work grew, and she began to notice the sense of community and real change she was creating for others.
+Through her unwavering commitment and dedication, she was honored to win a Massachusetts Association of Student Councils (MASC) award at her state conference, marking the moment she truly realized just how much she had changed, and the impact she’d made.

-Then, after being elected historian and powerblock administrator, the confidence and leadership skills I had gained encouraged me to take on even bigger challenges, which is when I developed The Sunshine Project, an organization dedicated to aiding underprivileged children nationwide.
+Then, after being elected historian and power block administrator, the confidence and leadership skills she had gained encouraged her to take on even bigger challenges, which led her to develop The Sunshine Project, an organization dedicated to aiding underprivileged children nationwide.

-I am excited to give back to the organization that absolutely transformed my life.
-I will ensure that every student, whether they enter high school confident or are starting out shy, finds the same community, opportunities, and belonging as I did.
+She is excited to give back to the organization that transformed her life.
+She will ensure that every student, whether they enter high school confidently or are starting out shy, finds the same community, opportunities, and belonging that she has.

 Emalyn Klosterman